-As we all know, the internet can be a dangerous place and with such wide access, it is the parents’ job to assure that kids are protected.
+As we all know, the internet can be a dangerous place and with such wide access, it is the parents’ job to assure safety for kids on the internet.

-Fortunately, there are several steps you can take to increase your children’s safety online.
+Fortunately, there are several steps you can take to increase your kids’ safety on the internet.
 Here go our top 5 tips for keeping your kids safe online!

-1. Start discussing safety online as early as possible
+1. Start discussing kids safety online as early as possible

 As soon as your children encounter the internet – which at first should be via a parent’s device and, of course, supervised – begin the conversation about online safety with your little ones.